InderKumarRathore/DeviceUtil/README.md

 # DeviceUtil

-*DeviceUtil* is a simple lib to know the exact type of the device instead of just iPhone or iPad.
-For Swift lib please visit [DeviceGuru](https://github.com/InderKumarRathore/DeviceGuru)
+*DeviceUtil* helps identifying the exact harware type of the device. e.g. iPhone 6 or iPhone 6s.
+For **Swift** please visit [DeviceGuru](https://github.com/InderKumarRathore/DeviceGuru)

   - Easy to use
   - Light weight